 Mix quality varies widely from house to house.
 Some foundations remain serviceable.
 Others are soft, brittle, and crumbling after a century of moisture cycling.

 Cripple walls are also common in this era.
-These short timber-framed walls elevate the floor above the foundation.
+These short timber-framed walls raise the floor above the foundation.
 Wood rots in Portland's wet climate, and cripple walls lack lateral bracing for earthquakes.

 1920 to 1940: Better But Still Pre-Code